 The Stiftung Liebenau Network includes over 40 subsidiary companies as well as different interests in other business and also several independent foundations.

-The Stiftung Liebenau has interests in other business and forms a Stiftung Association together with The Stiftung Helios and The Hospitalstiftung zum Heiligen Geist.
+The Stiftung Liebenau has interests in other business and forms a Stiftung Association together with The Hospitalstiftung zum Heiligen Geist.
 The Association works in Germany, Austria, Switzerland, Bulgaria, Italy and Slovakia.
 The main areas of business for The Stiftung Liebenau are concentrated in the south of Germany.